 Technically yes, but in real life application, it can be tricky

-Removable wallpaper retains it's stickiness when removed from the wall, but it's common for the paper to get stretched.
-To prevent stretching, peel off the wallpaper slowly and gently.
-Another problem is dust: when transporting the paper to it's new location it often collects dust, animal hair or other debris keeping it from sticking and being smoothly applied.
+Removable wallpaper retains its stickiness when removed from the wall, but when transporting the paper to it's new location it often collects dust, animal hair or other debris keeping it from sticking and being smoothly applied.

-Customers have successfully reused the wallpaper, but took great care to not stretch the panels and to prevent debris from sticking to the sticky side.
+Customers have successfully reused the wallpaper when taking care to prevent debris from sticking to the sticky side.
 If you plan to reuse the wallpaper, keep the paper backing in a sealed container where dust won't get on it.
 Then you can reuse the backing to protect the sticky side as you transport to the new location.